A Hangover Cure That Really Works!

 As for chlorella, it is typically available at local health shops in various forms, however for easiest consumption and best results I recommend taking an organic supplement in capsule form such as this one.

 You can also take them both together with this Curcumin & Chlorella Hangover Kit.
-Use the coupon code HANGOVER15 to get 15% off.

 My recommendation for a hangover-be-gone supplement schedule is the following:

 - 1000-1500mg curcumin phytosome capsule taken at the end of your night, or 1 heaped tsp turmeric mixed with 1tsp butter/coconut oil and black pepper

 - 3000mg chlorella taken at the end of your night

 This entire process can be repeated the next day if there are any lingering hangover symptoms.